 I Want More

 As I saw the miraculous change these realizations had made in me and in my family life, spreading Attachment Parenting through Nonviolent Communication became my passion, my goal.
-I then became an Attachment and Nonviolent Communication coach therapist to broaden my circle of peace and bring empathy and compassion to every person.
-But there aren’t enough hours in a day, and that wasn’t enough.
-This blog is my strategy to spread happiness; it is my strategy to bringing peace to every person out there, who is ready for this amazing change, and to all parents who want to live life differently, who want more for their children.
+I then became a life and family coach therapist to broaden my circle of peace and bring empathy and compassion to every person.
+But there aren’t enough hours in a day, and so that wasn’t enough.
+ParentsEnlight is my strategy to spread happiness; it is my strategy to bringing peace to every person out there, who is ready for this amazing change, and to all parents who want to live life differently, who want more for their children.

 If you are reading this, you are already one step closer.
 Sign up below and join my Facebook group, create your own circle of peace and let your loved ones expand it further.